gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 ### Why server-side render?

 First: let's consider the scenario in which we are not server-side rendering, e.g. a traditional React application produced by something like [create-react-app](https://github.com/facebook/create-react-app).
 This application once deployed **requires** JavaScript to parse, render, and eventually produce HTML to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
-This _eventuality_ means that your users are waiting for JavaScript to be parsed and evaluated before your application is usable by the end user.
-It also--of course--_requires_ JavaScript to be enabled in your users browser.
+This _eventuality_ means that your users are waiting for JavaScript to be parsed and evaluated before your application is usable.
+It also--of course--_requires_ JavaScript.

 Short circuiting this process and turning this _eventuality_ into a certainty is the key win of server-side rendering.
 This process produces static HTML that does not require JavaScript to run.
 Your application will load much more quickly and will be interactive more quickly.
 You will improve [Search Engine Optimization](https://developer.mozilla.org/en-US/docs/Glossary/SEO) because search engines can more quickly, reliably, and accurately parse your content and `meta` tags.

-Your user's time isn't wasted to _eventually_ render your application, we render your application at _build time_ (as much as possible!) to maximize performance and deliver the ⚡ fast experience your users expect.
+Your user's time isn't wasted to _eventually_ render your application.
+We render your application at _build time_ (as much as possible!) to maximize performance and deliver the ⚡ fast experience your users expect.
 Why force the work and time on your user when we can short-circuit this process and render the application _for them_ at build time?

 This is the central idea of server-side rendering.
 Gatsby uses server-side APIs to render your application at **build time** so your users get a usable application much more quickly, even when JavaScript is disabled.
 Nifty.
 You're probably jumping ahead of me at this point.
 Why perform this process at build-time--this is what Gatsby does--when we could perform this work at _request_ time with traditional server-side rendering approaches?